 App designing includes various development tools, program data, and routines that will all contribute to the final product.
 Display menus and data storage also form part of this aspect of app development.
 This is referred to as background technology to the app.
 If you transfer ownership of the software aspect to the client, it means he may end up with the background technology as well.
 Make sure the app design contract enables you to retain the ownership of this material.
 The contract should only give the client the non-exclusive license to use the material.

-The exact fee for the designing of the app should be included in the contract.
+The exact fee for the designing of the app should be included in the mobile app maintenance contract template.
 It may be appropriate to allow for changes in the price if unexpected events happen.
 This segment of the contract should state the total costs of the project and duration of completion of the project.
 Every small change must be agreed upon and put down in the contract.
 This idea is to have both parties on the same page before the commencement of the project.
 The contract should include how much the client will have to pay and what happens when payment is delayed.
 Remember that some projects may require taxes to be paid to the government and the contract should indicate who pays them.
 There should also be a clause protecting you against the changing goals of the project in the future.
 You may request a clause to stipulate if the project significantly changes, the price of the work may be re-negotiated.
 When you are supposed to travel to work, all expenses should be reimbursed by the client, and this should be included in the app contract.

 The agreement should clearly state where the app will be hosted.
 It’s important to understand if you have the capacity to host the app on your servers or the client will do the hosting, or it will be hosted by a third party.
 It will also state who pays for the hosting if done by a third party.
 If you will be uploading the app in your app store or the client will handle the process should clearly be indicated in app design contract.

-These are acts which are beyond human control and should bear a clause in the app design contract.
+These are acts which are beyond human control and should bear a clause in the mobile app design contract.
 These provisions remove liability and losses resulting from such events on your part as the developer of the app.
 Foods, fire, earthquakes, war or any disruption which are not beyond your control should not make you liable in any way.
 When enshrined in the contract it protects you from carrying the burden of delays caused by unforeseen occurrences which may disrupt the expected completion of the project

 Contracts are not fun.
 They are long to read boring to understand, and you can’t wait to get over with and sign the dotted line.
 These contracts are important legal documents that are meant to protect you and the client.
 The laws governing app design are complex and confusing, but you need to get a grasp and understand them before you commit to the project.
 They should be written in a simple, straightforward language which is easy to understand and eliminate doubts.
 It’s good sometimes to try and wear the shoes of the client while drafting a contract.
 What would you like to see and read in a contract?
 From that point, you will formulate a simple, uncomplicated contract.